I Heard Her Call My Name: A Memoir of Transition

 I Heard Her Call My Name: A Memoir of Transition is a 2024 memoir written by Lucy Sante.
 The memoir follows Sante's process of gender transition and coming out as a trans woman at age 67.

+Reception

+I Heard Her Call My Name received a starred review from Publishers Weekly and was also positively reviewed by The Washington Post.
+The New York Times included it on its list of the Ten Best Books of 2024.
+It was a finalist for the 2025 Pulitzer Prize in Memoir or Autobiography.